Link to all our internships here

 What is the cost of living in Koper?

 Student dorms cost about 150-200€ per month (you pay this yourself, we only help you organize it if you need help).
 Then coffee is about 1€, fast food snacks are about 1-4€, lunch is about 6€, and there are many locations at the seaside to enjoy nature for free.
-Phone SIM card with unlimited calls and 40GB of the internet is 10€ per month.
+Phone SIM card with unlimited calls and 100GB of the internet is 10€ per month.
+Dorms have wifi internet included for free.

-Do I need a visa, visum (slovenian: vizum)?
+Do I need a visa, visum (slovenian: viza)?

-What is a visa learn here: https://resources.envoyglobal.com/blog/what-is-the-difference-between-a-… You should check if you are required to obtain a VISA to visit Slovenia.
+What is a visa learn here: resources.envoyglobal.com/blog/what-is-the-difference-between-a-… You should check if you are required to obtain a VISA to visit Slovenia.
 If your country is not in the EU then probably you need to obtain a VISA because Slovenia is in the EU and the Schengen area.
-VISA process is easiest for 89 days visit or shorter, this is called VISA type C. You need to send the following documents: Erasmus learning agreement, Erasmus acceptance confirmation, IRZU acceptance letter, and IRZU CEO warranty letter + some documents need to be translated in Slovenian (depends on the embassy what they want).
+VISA process is easiest for 89 days visit or shorter, this is called VISA type C. You need to send the following documents: Erasmus learning agreement, Erasmus acceptance confirmation, IRZU acceptance letter, and a warranty letter + in some cases some documents need to be translated in Slovenian.
 You need to send those documents to the Slovenian embassy in your country via email and they will tell you if documents are sufficient and will tell you to visit them personally. maybe you will have to provide some translations and in that case, you should ask them which translators are registered for this job (those are usually called legal translators, or court translators, and in turkey for example there are only three of them (one Slovenian in turkey, and two Turks in Slovenia).
-The Visa process generally takes 5-10 days and costs about 60€ + if you need some translations.
+The Visa process generally takes 10-14 days and costs about 60€ + additional costs if you need some translations.
 They always do discounts for students so you should ask them about it.

 Is time of internship flexible?